On a free of centrifugal acceleration spacetime: Abstract

 \section{Abstract}

 A static spacetime with no centrifugal repulsion, previously studied by Dadhich, is investigate in this paper.
 The source of curvature is considered to be an anisotropic fluid with $\rho = -p_{r}$ and constant angular pressures.
 The positive parameter from the line-element is interpreted as the invariant acceleration of a static observer.
-We found that the Tolman-Komar gravitational energy is finite everywhere.
 The timelike and null geodesics of the spacetime are examined.
+A regularized form of the metric is proposed, rendering it finite at the origin.
+The energy density of the fluid becomes finite and negative for any $r$ and all the pressures are positive throughout the spacetime.
+The Tolman-Komar energy $W(r)$ is computed and proves to be smaller than that one calculated with the Dadhich metric.

 {\boldsymbol{f}} {\boldsymbol{t}} {\boldsymbol{g}} {\boldsymbol{O}} {\boldsymbol{w}} {\boldsymbol{W}} {\boldsymbol{N}} {\boldsymbol{h}} {\boldsymbol{y}} {\textrm{Re}} {\textrm{Im}} {\textrm{rot}} {\boldsymbol{d}} {\textrm{grad}} {\textrm{Tr}} {\textrm{const}} {\boldsymbol{x}} {\boldsymbol{m}} {\boldsymbol{r}} {\boldsymbol{k}} {\boldsymbol{V}} {\boldsymbol{s}} {\boldsymbol{R}} {\boldsymbol{p}} {\boldsymbol{P}} {\boldsymbol{E}} {\boldsymbol{D}} {\boldsymbol{B}} {\boldsymbol{H}} {\boldsymbol{M}} {\boldsymbol{F}} {\boldsymbol{v}} {\boldsymbol{A}} {\boldsymbol{j}} {\boldsymbol{L}} {\boldsymbol{S}} {\boldsymbol{a}} {\boldsymbol{q}} {\boldsymbol{Q}} {\boldsymbol{e}} {\boldsymbol{u}} {\boldsymbol{K}} {\boldsymbol{\rho}} {\boldsymbol{\sigma}} {\boldsymbol{\theta}} {\boldsymbol{b}} {\boldsymbol{J}} {\boldsymbol{n}} {\boldsymbol{l}} {\boldsymbol{\omega}} {\boldsymbol{\Omega}} {\boldsymbol{\Pi}} {\boldsymbol{U}} {\boldsymbol{i}} {\boldsymbol{\nu}} {\boldsymbol{\mu}} {\boldsymbol{\lambda}} {\boldsymbol{\Lambda}} {\overline{\psi}} {\textrm{tg}} {\textrm{ctg}} {\textrm{sh}} {\textrm{ch}} {\textrm{th}} {\textrm{cth}}